Boundary criticality of the O(N) model in d = 3 critically revisited: Introduction.

 Unfortunately, at the present time we do not precisely know the exact value of $N_c$.
 Our RG analysis allows $N_c$ to be determined from the knowledge of certain universal amplitudes at the ``normal" fixed point (which exists for all $N$ in $d = 3$).
 However, these amplitudes are not known exactly.
 From the large-$N$ expansion, we estimate $N_c \approx 4$, however, it is not clear how accurate this estimate is.
-If we replace the large-$N$ estimate for one of the needed amplitudes by the result of numerical bootstrap from Ref.~\onlinecite{Gliozzi4}, we instead obtain $N_c \approx 3$.
 Further, we currently don't know which of the two scenarios above for the evolution of the system for $N > N_c$ is realized.
 This is ultimately determined by a sign of a higher order term in a certain $\beta$-function in our RG analysis, which at present we are not able to compute.
-It is entirely possible that scenario I is realized and $N_c < 3$ or that scenario II is realized and $N_{c2} < 3$, in which case only the ordinary boundary universality class exists for $N \ge 3$.
-However, a very intriguing possibility is that scenario II is realized and $N_c < 3 < N_{c2}$.
-In this case, the $O(3)$ model would realize the extra-ordinary-power boundary universality class for $K = K_c$, $\kappa > \kappa_c$.
-As we discuss in section \ref{sec:N3}, this might potentially explain recent numerical observations of novel boundary universality in 2+1D {\it quantum} spin models with $SO(3)$ symmetry.\cite{FaWang, GuoO3, WesselS12, WesselS1} As for the numerical studies of the classical $O(3)$ model in $d = 3$, it appears that, at present, there is no consensus on the shape of the phase diagram.\cite{Krech_2000,Deng} One study tentatively points to the presence of a special critical point at a finite $\kappa = \kappa_c$, however, the nature of boundary criticality at $\kappa > \kappa_c$ remains unclear.\cite{Deng} We hope that the present work will foster further numerical studies of boundary criticality in the classical $O(3)$ model.
+Numerical simulations can yield answers to these questions.
+In sections \ref{sec:MC}, \ref{sec:N3}, we will discuss the existing Monte-Carlo data on the classical $O(N)$ model and on quantum spin models in 2+1D with $SO(3)$ symmetry.
+In particular, a recent Monte-Carlo study of the classical $O(3)$ model\cite{Toldin} that has appeared after the first arXiv version of the present paper, finds a special transition at a critical value $\kappa_c$ and behavior at large $\kappa$ compatible with the extra-ordinary-log boundary universality class.
+This implies that $N_c > 3$.